 3. Delivery (cadence, tone)

-Unlike other music genres, content delivery (or poetry) is fast in hip-hop, and perhaps it’s one of the major distinguishing aspects.
+Unlike other music genres, content delivery (or poetry) is fast in hip-hop, and it’s perhaps one of its major distinguishing features.

 But some rappers always love taking things to the extreme (I mean to the extreme’s extreme).

-Times change, culture change, and so do hip-hop music and its sub-genres.
+Times change, culture changes, and so do hip-hop music and its sub-genres.

 Like Chopper rapping,